James-VT/MS1_Handleigh_Hall/README.md

 * Background image on the Find Us page is an open-source image.
 [Photo by Randy Fath on Unsplash.](https://unsplash.com/photos/TUXrJZCNHbU)

 ## Facilities page
 * Background image on the Facilities page is an open-source image.
-[Photo by Suhyeon Choi on Unsplash](https://unsplash.com/photos/4Ia348kvX7A)
+[Photo by Suhyeon Choi on Unsplash.](https://unsplash.com/photos/4Ia348kvX7A)

+## Carousel
+* Carousel used is one of Bootstrap's components, found [here.](https://getbootstrap.com/docs/4.0/components/carousel/#with-controls)